 Attract new arts and film visitors to Suffolk County in a way that will extend tourist seasons or increase expenditures by tourists.

-Prospective applicants may attend the following workshops to learn more information about the grant programs and application process.
-Workshops are not required to apply for these grant opportunities.
-Please RSVP 631-853-4800.
+All workshops are completed for 2017.
+We recommended that all prospective applicants may attend the following workshops to learn more information about the grant programs and application process.
+Workshops were not required to apply for these grant opportunities.
+The following workshops took place in 2017.

 January 17, 2017